JonasMht/jonas_website/content/post/2023-assisted-surgery-internship/index.md

 The hard part of real time needle correction by only using a 3D visualization is to find an intuitive way to display the correction to the user.
 The user needs to be able to understand the correction and to be able to apply it to the needle placement and orientation.

 ### Targeting ring
 The most intuitive solution I found was to represent the correction as a targeting ring with a sphere.
-The ring is displayed around the needle tip and the sphere is displayed on it's edge in the opposite direction of the correction.
+The ring is displayed around the needle tip and the sphere is displayed on its edge in the opposite direction of the correction.
 <br><br>
 The ring is displayed in the 3D view and is always oriented towards the target.
 The sphere is the direct projection of the needle end on the ring plane.